 You will learn the knowledge and skills which are essential in running a modern PI practice, through a mixture of learning methods, including extensive practical exercises.

-The course is aimed at trainee solicitors, solicitors up to 5 years PQE or anyone new to PI work, who would like to develop skills in this area of the law.
+The course is aimed at trainee solicitors, newly qualified solicitors, solicitors up to 5 years PQE or anyone new to PI work, who would like to develop skills in this area of the law.

 - A hands-on, interactive workshop, led by a PI solicitor, who has vast experience of conducting PI litigation from both Claimant and Defendant points of view